awan005/bhima_MAS_model/README.md

 ### Usage
 ```
-# Submit a batch job using SLURM to run historical and all interventions under scenario1
+# Submit a batch job using SLURM to run historical case and all interventions under scenario1
 sbatch run_model_scenario1.sbatch

 # Or directly run the historical case with Python